datanerds-io/datanerds-io.github.io/_hugo/content/post/cassandra-no-row-consistency.md

 ```
 Given the used queries, the row should not be in a state where lock is null and a revision is set at the same time.

-After deeper investigations of audit logs &amp; SSTables it turns out that we did run into a timestamp tie, which means that the cluster node sees a stream of changes where two or multiple changes happen at the exact same time.
-So what is Cassandra's resolution strategy for multiple updates happening at the same time? *"[...] if there are two updates, the one with the lexically larger value is selected. [...]
-[1]"*
+After deeper investigations of audit logs &amp; SSTables it turns out that we did run into a timestamp tie, which means that the cluster node sees a stream of changes where two or multiple changes for an entity happen at the exact same time.
+So what is Cassandra's resolution strategy for multiple updates happening at the same time? *"[...] if there are two updates, the one with the lexically larger value is selected. [...]"* [1]

 **lexical order?
 LEXICAL ORDER??**

 So what happens to our statements?
-When the acquire and release of the lock happen at the same time Cassandra will compare on **cell level** which one is greater and choose this cell for the final state.
+When the acquire and release of the lock happen at the same exact time, Cassandra will compare on **_cell level_** which one is greater and will choose this portion of the query for the final state.
 For the `lock` column this means: `true > false` so it will take that portion of the `INSERT`.
-For `revision` the second query will define the state since `2 > 1`.
-Since the first query has a `TTL` it's content will be removed after the defined 20 seconds.
+For `revision` the `UPDATE` query will win since `2 > 1`.
+The first query has a `TTL` so its content will be removed after 20 seconds...

 ![](/img/wat/wat7.jpg)

 ### Workaround
-The latter `UPDATE` will also be executed using LWT.
+The latter release `UPDATE` will also be executed using LWT.
 When a tie happens using LWT it will return with `applied = false`.
 In these cases we just retry the release query...

 ![](/img/mindblown.gif)